ZcashFoundation/frost/book/src/tutorial/dkg.md

 # Distributed Key Generation

+ZF FROST supports a variant of the DKG described in the [original FROST paper](https://eprint.iacr.org/2020/852.pdf) (the only difference is the absence of the context string which was deemed unnecessary after further analysis).

 The diagram below shows the distributed key generation process.
 Dashed lines represent data being sent through an [authenticated and confidential communication